GenericMappingTools/pygmt/README.rst

 Disclaimer
 ----------

-🚨 **This package is in the early stages of design and implementation.** 🚨
+🚨 **This package is still undergoing rapid development.** 🚨

+All of the API (functions/classes/interfaces) is subject to change until we reach v1.0.0 as per the `semantic versioning specification <https://semver.org/spec/v2.0.0.html>`__.
-All functions/classes/interfaces are subject to change as we experiment with new design ideas and implement new features. **This is NOT a finished product.**
+There may be non-backward compatible changes as we experiment with new design ideas and implement new features. **This is not a finished product, use with caution**

 We welcome any feedback and ideas!
 Let us know by submitting